SVDiff: Compact Parameter Space for Diffusion Fine-Tuning: Experiment

 \textbf{Weight combination} We analyze the effects of weight combination by \cref{eq:svd_sum}. \cref{fig:weight_sum} shows a comparison between combining only spectral shifts (marked in ``SVD'') and combining the full weights (marked in ``Full'').
 The combined model in both cases retains unique features for individual subjects, but may blend their styles for similar concepts (as seen in (e)).
 For dissimilar concepts (such as the [$V_2$] sculpture and [$V_3$] building in (j)), the models can still produce separate representations of each subject.
 Interestingly, combining full weight deltas can sometimes result in better preservation of individual concepts, as seen in the clear building feature in (j).
 We posit that this is due to the fact that \svdiff{} limits update directions to the eigenvectors, which are identical for different subjects.
 As a result, summing individually trained spectral shifts tends to create more ``interference'' than summing full weight deltas.

-\textbf{Style transfer and mixing} We demonstrate the capability of style-mixing~\cite{voynov2023p+} using our proposed method.
+\textbf{Style transfer and mixing} We demonstrate the capability of style transfer using our proposed method.
 We show that by using a single fine-tuned model, the personalized style can be transferred to a different class by changing the class word during inference, or by adding a prompt such as \textit{``in style of''}.
 We also show that by summing two sets of spectral shifts (as discussed above), their styles can be mixed.
 The results show different outcomes of different style-mixing strategies, with changes to both the class and personalized style.
+We further explore a more challenging and controllable approach for style-mixing.
+Inspired by the disentangling property observed in StyleGAN~\cite{karras2020analyzing}, we hypothesize that a similar property applies in our context.
+Following Extended Textual Inversion (XTI~\cite{voynov2023p+}), we conducted a style mixing experiment, as illustrated in \cref{fig:style_xti}.
+For this experiment, we fine-tuned SVDiff on the UNet-2D subset and employed the geometry information provided by \texttt{(16, down', 1) - (8, down', 0)} (as described in XTI, Section 8.1).
+We observe that our spectral shift parameter space allows us to achieve a similar disentangled style-mixing effect, comparable to the $\mathcal{P}+$ space in XTI.

 \textbf{Interpolation} \cref{fig:interp} shows the results of weight interpolation for both spectral shifts and full weights.
 The models are marked as ``SVD'' and ``Full'', respectively.
 The first two rows of the figure demonstrate interpolating between two different classes, such as ``dog'' and ``sculpture'', using the same abstract class word ``thing'' for training.
 Each column shows the sample from $\alpha$-interpolated models.
 For spectral shifts (``SVD''), we use \cref{eq:svd_interp} and for full weights, we use $W'=W + \alpha \Delta W_1 + (1-\alpha)\Delta W_2=\alpha W_1 + (1-\alpha) W_2$.
 The images in each row are generated using the same random seed with the deterministic DDIM sampler~\cite{song2021denoising} ($\eta=0$).
 As seen from the results, both spectral shift and full weight interpolation are capable of generating intermediate concepts between the two original classes.